AndreasBriese/breeze/README.md

 **3) Generator core**

 The roundTrip() function calculates the next results of the two (or more) logistic map equations.
-Each equation x<sub>n</sub> = k &sdot; x<sub>n-1</sub> &sdot; (1 - x<sub>n-1</sub>) has a different k with 3.82843 &lt; k &lt;= 4.0 to generate a chaotic state with 0 &lt; x &lt; 1 (see: startseed preparation).
+Each equation x<sub>n</sub> = k &sdot; x<sub>n-1</sub> &sdot; (1 - x<sub>n-1</sub>) has a different k with  3.56995 &lt; k &lt; 3.82843 and 3.82843 &lt; k &lt;= 4.0 to generate a chaotic state with 0 &lt; x &lt; 1 (see: startseed preparation).
 The calculation results are mirrored at 1.0 (1-state) and interchanged within the inner states of the two (ore more) map functions.
 They form the actual two (or more) states of the generator.
 Their normalized mantissa ("significand field") is the source of entropy from which four (or more) uint64 fields derive, that form the byteregister of breeze.
 In between a bitshift variable is used to enhance variability of the byteregister-generation and furthermore the byte registers and inner states are transposed after each roundTrip to ensure that all registers profitize directly from the generator entropy.

 roundTrip() checks for pathological state == 0 and will in case automatically reseed from previous states.
 In BreezeCS128 CSPRNG roundTrip() will autoreseed from go/golang crypto/rand XORed bytewise with time.Now().Nanosecond() instead.
-(Probability for autoreseeding was about LM/2:10^10 from emperical observations (1 in 1000 within 10^7 roundTrips of 2LMs))
+(Probability for autoreseeding was about (6 LMs) 2:10^10 from emperical observations (18 in 100 within 10^9 roundTrips of 6 LMs))

 **4) Composition of output (Byte, ByteMP, XOR, ShortHash)**